plone/training/mastering-plone/index.rst

 - A beginner training (2 to 3 days) that covers chapters 1-18.
 - An advanced training (3 to 5 days) that covers the rest.

-At conferences a shortended 2-day version of the advanced training with a slightly modified order is held.
+At conferences a shortened 2-day version of the advanced training with a slightly modified order is held.

 ..  toctree::